RonMcKay/capacitive-soil-moisture-sensor/README.md

 Here is a list of possible future improvements that might be worth looking into:

 * Make the sensor more compact by using a single AA/AAA battery together with a voltage booster
-* Changing out the ATmega328P and the NRF24L01 for a NRF52.
+* Changing out the ATmega328P and the NRF24L01 for an NRF52.
 * Some temperature readings of the soil would be awesome, like an SMD thermistor or something similar at the tip of the sensor.

 Any contributions are highly welcome and I am happy to discuss remarks in the [github discussion section](https://github.com/RonMcKay/capacitive-soil-moisture-sensor/discussions).